-The Police Constable Degree Apprenticeship and the Degree Holder Entry Programme are part of the new Police Education Quality Framework (PEQF), which aims to further professionalise policing as a career by raising educational standards.
+The Police Constable Degree Apprenticeship and the Degree Holder Entry Programme are part of the new Policing Education Qualifications Framework (PEQF), which aims to further professionalise policing as a career by raising educational standards.

 We’re delighted to partner with Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Kent, Norfolk and Suffolk police forces, and the Metropolitan Police to offer two more ways to Make Your Difference.

 As a new recruit you will become paid officers from day one, working alongside experienced officers while practically applying your learning.
 You’ll combine on the job learning with working towards a fully funded degree, all while earning a competitive salary and making a difference to local communities.

 One of the aims of the two new routes into policing is to help create a police workforce more representative of the communities it serves.
 That’s why it’s really important that people from all backgrounds, ages, ethnicities, faiths, abilities, gender and sexual orientation join us.

 It’s a core part of ARU’s mission to support everyone regardless of background to achieve their potential.
 We have a proud history of delivering innovative work-based degrees and train many of the region’s future key workers including nurses, midwives, doctors, paramedics, social workers and teachers.
 We’re delighted to be offering these new policing opportunities with our partner forces across the East and South East of England and London.

 Follow the force names below to find out more about working with each of the forces and to apply.

 If you’d like the opportunity to help shape the police officers of the future and be involved with an industry-leading programme, we’d love to hear from you.